Stibbons/update-changelog/README.rst

         changelog:
           ...
         default_rst:
+          ...

+For each format, use the following settings:

+``enable``
+  Boolean.
+Set to false to temporarily disable this output format.

+``filename``
+  Path to the file to generate/update, relative to the current path

 ``template``
   You may want to personalize the template.
 These are jinja template files.

 Advanced Feature (not yet planified)